openvinotoolkit/open_model_zoo/models/public/text-recognition-resnet-fc/README.md

 - `H` - image height
 - `W` - image width

 Note that the source image should be tight aligned crop with detected text converted to grayscale.
+Mean values: [127.5, 127.5, 127.5], scale factor for each channel: 127.5.

 ## Outputs